 3 years ago - 23-year-old Dick, knowing that Bruce Wayne needs him, seeks out Alfred Pennyworth and convincing him to return.
 His Titans team and Young Justice work together to stop a rogue Superman android that had been activated by Indigo, and both suffer casualties.
 In the aftermath he helps Roy Harper form the new Outsiders.

 2 years ago - 24-year-old Dick and Koriand'r finally resolve their lingering romance when Dick admits that he's moved on, and she returns to her planet.
 Battles Roland Desmond one-on-one, until Desmond's implanted gorilla heart explodes in his chest.
 Looking to clean up the Bludhaven PD, He attends the police academy, and leaves the Outsiders to join the Bludhaven Police.

 1 year ago - 25-year-old Dick, discovering that Donna Troy is being held as consort to the Titans of Myth, assembles every surviving Titan and leads them on a mission to free her.
 Cassandra Cain moves to Bludhaven, and he takes her on as a partner.

 now - 26-year-old Dick Grayson takes over the role of Batman in Bruce Wayne's absence.
 With the Watchtower gone, he assembles a new team.

-Full disclosure: Nightwing is, hands down, my absolute favorite character in all of comics.
+Full disclosure: Nightwing is hands down my absolute favorite character in all of comics.
 He has everything that makes Batman awesome, but without the insanity.
 He's a natural born hero, accomplishing amazing feats of super heroics with nothing more than raw talent.
-An entire generation of heroes looks to him as their leader, and even the legends he mentored too acknowledge him as the very best they have to offer.
+An entire generation of heroes looks to him as their leader, and even the legends who mentored him acknowledge him as the very best they have to offer.